technologiestiftung/lab-site/source/projects/H3LL0W0RLD/de/index.md

 lang: de

 title: H3LL0W0RLD!
-subtitle: Auf deutsch
+subtitle: Das Innovation  Prototyping Lab der Technoligiestiftung
 # project needs the following frontmatter values:
 type: publication # could also be "workshop", "dataset", "prototype"
 #
 colorMode: dark # or "dark" adds an additional class
 featuredImage: /projects/example-md-project/images/feature.png
 # thumbnail path needs to be absolute at the moment
-thumbnail: /projects/H3LL0W0RLD/images/hello3.gif
+thumbnail: /projects/H3LL0W0RLD/images/thumbnail.jpg
 heroImage: /projects/H3LL0W0RLD/images/breitband.png #full page url
 visible: true # if false the project will not be listed
 # somehow needs to be the name in url of the author page